Winter 2023 Connections

-Krystle Brouwer: Junior kindergarten @ South Side
+Krystle Brouwer: Young Fives @ South Side

 Walk into Krystle Brouwer’s junior kindergarten, and you might overhear her students talking about the latest recipe they just made, and the grocery list of ingredients they created for it.
 Practical, but creative stuff.
 And they have small group discussions of who likes which ingredient the best, and why.
 Corn candies versus Honeycomb cereal.
 A grown up skill started at a junior kindergarten level.

 “I love the wonder and excitement that comes with this age!
 Everything is a big deal and SO MUCH learning takes place,” Krystle said.
 But then the headier stuff follows: “I love being able to share Jesus’ love with my students.
 They know Jesus loves them and we practice being like Jesus by sharing His love with one another.”